Böhlau Verlag: Company history

-However, as a private company in the socialist country was becoming increasingly difficult to maintain over time, Leiva Petersen decided in 1978 to sell the publishing house Hermann Böhlaus Nachfolger in Weimar to the Akademie der Wissenschaften der DDR (English, "Academy of Sciences of the GDR").
+However, as a private company in the socialist country was becoming increasingly difficult to maintain over time, Leiva Petersen decided in 1978 to sell the publishing house Hermann Böhlaus Nachfolger in Weimar to the Akademie der Wissenschaften der DDR (Academy of Sciences of the GDR).
 The Rauch family agreed to the takeover in 1979.
 Petersen managed the publishing house until 1983.

 Following the end of the German Democratic Republic in 1989, the Böhlau Verlag in Cologne and Vienna tried unsuccessfully to reverse this sale.
 In 1998 Hermann Böhlaus Nachfolger was taken over by the publisher J. B. Metzler, who belonged to the Georg von Holtzbrinck publishing group.
 On June 30, 2002, the publishing house in Weimar was closed.
 Since then, the publisher has only existed as an imprint at J. B. Metzler, which in turn was acquired by Springer Nature in 2015.

 Böhlau Verlag in Cologne and Vienna opened their own branch in Weimar in 1990 and after 1998 took over a number of book series from Verlag Hermann Böhlaus Nachfolger.

 Publishing program

 The current program of the Böhlau Verlag includes publications from the field of history (including cultural, art and legal history) as well as literature and linguistics.
-Examples of serial works are the Werte der deutschen Heimat (English, "values of the German homeland"), Rheinisches Archiv ("Rhenish archive"), Forum Ibero-Americanum, Beiträge zur historischen Bildungsforschung ("contributions to historical educational research"), Osteuropa-Handbücher ("Eastern Europe handbooks"), Anglistische Studien ("English studies") and several series of dissertations.
+Examples of serial works are the Werte der deutschen Heimat (Values of the German Homeland), Rheinisches Archiv (Rhenish Archive), Forum Ibero-Americanum, Beiträge zur historischen Bildungsforschung (Contributions to Historical Educational Research), Osteuropa-Handbücher (Eastern Europe Handbooks), Anglistische Studien (English Studies) and several series of dissertations.

 There are also journals such as the Archiv für Diplomatik ("archive for diplomacy"), the Archiv für Kulturgeschichte ("archive for cultural history"), the Internationale Zeitschrift für Kommunikationsforschung ("international journal for communication research") and the Deutsches Dante-Jahrbuch ("German Dante yearbook").

 Since 2001, Böhlau has been one of the partner publishers of the academic and scientific publishing body, Uni-Taschenbücher-Verlag ("university paperback publisher") (UTB).